averbuchnir/Automated-Irrigation-System/README.md

-We will build a few kinds of irrigation control systems:
-1. A fixed amount of water is given in fixed time intervals.
+In this project we have build an fully automated Irrigation ststem
+1. In order to maximize water potential for the plant, both lysimerer and time interval are controlled.
-2. irrigation is actuated by a soil moisture sensor.
-Whenever soil moisture goes below a pre-determined threshold, irrigation faucet is opened.
+2. Irrigation can be controled by the soil moisure probe("PM-WCS-3"),When the soil moisture falls below a pre-determined level, irrigation is stopped until the soil moisture stabilizes.
-3. irrigation is actuated by the weight of the pot where the plant grows in.
-When the weight goes down, it means that water evaporated, and irrigation water is needed to replenish what was lost.
-(How to deal with the mass of the plant that keeps growing?)
+3. Irrgation also controled by the "plant demand", during the day the the loss of weight measured can be translated to evapotranspiration (https://en.wikipedia.org/wiki/Evapotranspiration), and we can irrigate by the water loss.

+this project involves

 involve:
 * building a digital scale based on a load cell.